byte-physics/language-igor/README.md

 * For evaluating Regex Sublime uses the [oniguruma](https://github.com/kkos/oniguruma) library, whereas GitHub uses PCRE.
 * The file colors.php is a utility script that matches an input color closest to a Github scope name.
 A representation of the Github colors can be found [here](https://github.com/Alhadis/language-etc/blob/master/samples/lists/scope-previews.nanorc) and the table with the color values used in the script in this [post](https://github.com/github-linguist/linguist/pull/4568#issuecomment-513739638).
 * The scope names in the TextMate Grammar are specifically targeted to match the Github scope names through a mapping table.
 Thus, different resolved blocks are mapped to the same scope names to result in the same color to ultimately match Igor Pros syntax coloring set by the vendor.
+## development

+Development is done using [sublime text editor 3](http://www.sublimetext.com/).

+For development using sublime as editor a color definition JSON is included in the file `sublime_colordef.part.json`.
+Add these colors to the color scheme that is setup in sublime.
+For the case of `Neon-color-scheme` the target file would be `/Data/Packages/Neon Color Scheme/Neon.sublime-color-scheme`.

 ### integrate in VS Code

 * to be done